 But you know what?

-That's the way he is faced these things, not what is best for my party.
+That's the way he has faced these things, not what is best for my party.

-He looks at the problem, he says, This is the problem.
+He looks at the problem and he says, this is the problem.

-And I think the uh they don't see this on the left.
+And I think they don't see this on the left.

-They will they for some reason they can't even fathom the fact that he's done something correct.
+For some reason, they can't even fathom the fact that he's done something correct.

-They just be now uh the president has his uh he's over 50 percent, or has been this week, over 50 percent on the Rasmussen poll, which was the most accurate in the 2016 election.
+They just well, the American Zogby now, the president has his, he's over 50%, or has been this week, over 50% on the Rasmussen poll, which was the most accurate in the 2016 election.

-People seem to forget Zogby has a poll out, pretty wide wide percentage margin, 45 to uh 34, and it found that voters trust Donald Trump more to grow the U.S. economy.
+People seem to forget Zogby has a poll out, pretty wide percentage margin, 45 to 34, and it found that voters trust Donald Trump more to grow the U.S. economy.

 And in both cases, the Trump approval numbers show steady gains.

-I think it is directly related to the better economic environment that this president is creating jobs that again we were told to never coming back, and his policies are working, and nobody seems to want to pay any attention to it in the media because they just hate him and and you know they fixate on ridiculous questions like liberal Joe.
+I think it is directly related to the better economic environment that this president is creating jobs that, again, we were told are never coming back.

-Uh but you know, Jonathan, you talked about this illness where no one where people are looking at Trump and they can't find a single good thing.
+But, you know, Jonathan, you talked about this illness where Noah, where people are looking at Trump and they can't find a single good thing.

-You know, this guy, this is the president who got Osama bin Lada.
+You know, this is the president who got Osama bin Lada.

 This is the president who pulled us from an incredibly bad economic situation.